 Appearing on Math Hoffa, Wyclef Jean broke down the reason Tupac dissed the Fugees on the song ‘When We Ride On Our Enemies.’

 After being shot 5 times at Quad Studios in New York, Tupac was on a mission to come back “50 times stronger.”
-Tupac would sign to Death Row records and once again dominating hip hop in 1996 as he did behind bars in 1995.
+Tupac would sign to Death Row records and dominate hip hop in 1996, as he did behind bars in 1995 with his number one album, Me Against The World.
 During his incredible run, Tupac dissed many rappers along the way including Biggie Smalls, Mobb Deep, Jay-Z and the Fugees.

-During his interview with Math Hoffa, Wyclef explained why he thinks Tupac dissed the Fugees.
+Now years later, Wyclef during his interview with Math Hoffa, explained why he thinks Tupac dissed the Fugees.
 “It’s not a mystery.
 My connection with Haitian Jack, it is not a mystery.
 And I think the way Pac would move with his attacks would be is if its a problem with him but he’s there and he’s there, everyone is going to get it,” Wyclef explained.

 “Fugees!
 Fugees and Mobb Deep